Towards bridging the gap: Systematic sim-to-real transfer for diverse legged robots: Method

 \subsection{Data collection}

 Data collection is conducted with a fixed base to avoid motion cross-coupling between different limbs.
 We excite all joints simultaneously using chirp signals of \qtyrange{20}{60}{\second} per sequence, sweeping from a minimum to a maximum frequency.
+The chirp is applied at the \emph{joint position target} level and tracked by a PD controller, such that both the real system and the simulator are driven by identical reference trajectories rather than free-running dynamics.
+This eliminates accumulating phase error and makes direct trajectory matching well-posed.
 Signals and measurements are time-synchronized and logged at high sampling rates (typically \qtyrange{400}{10000}{\hertz}).
-We found the following conditions to work best.
+We note that the conditions listed below were selected empirically for robustness and practicality; a systematic comparison of alternative data-collection strategies is beyond the scope of this work.

 \paragraph{Fixed base (no base motion)} During simulation replay we rigidly fix the base in air.
 For robots with symmetry planes (e.g., two for \robot{ANYmal}/\robot{Minimal}, one for \robot{Tytan}), we cancel net base wrenches by commanding symmetric joint trajectories.
+For robots without a symmetry plane, including fixed-base humanoids or robotic arms, the same identification procedure applies by rigidly constraining the base during excitation.
+The actuator-level identification itself remains unchanged.

 \paragraph{No contacts (legs free in air).} We avoid all contacts (including inter-leg) so the identification is not confounded by unmeasured external forces.
 Moreover, in stance the base inertia dominates the effective joint dynamics; collecting in-air data isolates leg/drive dynamics.
 A simplified model in Appendix~\ref{sec:appendix:effective_base_inertia} shows that in agile stance the effective base inertia exceeds leg/drive inertias by 1--2 orders of magnitude (\robot{ANYmal} example).